Momen-Assaf/adviser/README.md

 # Advicer
-This is a flutter project made as a practice implementation of the clean architecture
+This is a flutter project made as a practice implementation of the clean architecture, with testing in mind.